 Stratford upon Avon is perfect for a Spring or Easter break.
-Explore Stratford's historic town centre with its beautiful architecture, riverside setting and excellent choice of restaurants, pubs, cafes and interesting independent shops.
+Explore Stratford's picturesque town centre with its fine historic buildings, beautiful riverside setting and excellent choice of restaurants, pubs, cafes and interesting independent shops.
 Visit Shakespeare's Family Homes with special events and exhibitions.
-Discover delightful riverside walks through parks and gardens along the banks of the beautiful River Avon and enjoy a sightseeing cruise aboard an Edwardian launch.
-See a play at the Royal Shakespeare Theatre and take a trip up the Theatre Tower or a Theatre Tour.
+Discover delightful riverside walks through parks and gardens along the banks of the beautiful River Avon and enjoy a sightseeing cruise aboard an original Edwardian pleasure launch.
+See a performance at the world famous Royal Shakespeare Theatre.
+Take a trip up the Theatre Tower or a Theatre Tour.
 Enjoy weekend town centre markets markets selling a variety of interesting gifts, crafts and street food.

-Easter at Heritage Mews in Stratford-upon-Avon - stay for a short break (or longer stay) between 6 and 28 April 2019 and enjoy a special Easter welcome - with spring flowers arranged in the cottage for your arrival, a complimentary welcome tray with Easter treats for all ages and the beautifully maintained private courtyard garden colourful with spring flowers - a delight to look out onto from the comfort of the sitting-dining room and perfect for relaxing or dining outdoors on warmer days.
+Easter at Heritage Mews in Stratford-upon-Avon - stay for a short break, or longer, between 27 March and 10 April 2021 and enjoy a special Easter welcome - with spring flowers arranged throughout the cottage for your arrival, a complimentary welcome tray with Easter treats for all ages.
+Enjoy the beautifully maintained private courtyard garden colourful with spring flowers - a delight to look out onto from the comfort of the sitting-dining room and perfect for relaxing or dining outdoors on warmer days.

-Heritage Mews is two or three minutes' walk from Holy Trinity Church, one of England's most beautiful Parish churches situated on the banks of the River Avon and where you can visit Shakespeare's grave.
+Heritage Mews is a few minutes' walk from Holy Trinity Church, one of England's most beautiful Parish churches situated on the banks of the River Avon and where you can visit Shakespeare's grave.
 From here you can walk into town along the delightful riverside footpath or enjoy peaceful walks following Avon Valley paths out into adjacent Warwickshire countryside.
-Enjoy a sightseeing cruise along the beautiful River Avon in a traditional Edwardian launch, or hire a rowing boat or self-drive motor boat to explore over 3 miles of peaceful river.
+Enjoy a sightseeing cruise along the beautiful River Avon in a traditional Edwardian launch, or hire a rowing boat or self-drive motor boat to explore over 3 miles of tranquil river.
 Explore Stratford's unique architectural heritage - walk the centuries' old route from Shakespeare's Birthplace to Holy Trinity Church, known as The Historic Spine.
 Eat out at Stratford's excellent choice of restaurants, pubs, traditional tea rooms and coffee shops and enjoy shopping at Stratford's interesting independent shops as well as high street stores.
 For photos and more information about Stratford-upon-Avon, nearby historic houses, beautiful gardens and Cotswold villages to explore, click Local Attractions.

 "A lovely house in a great location - We had a lovely Easter weekend in Stratford upon Avon, and this was the ideal place to stay.
 The owners could not have been more welcoming, and their house was spotlessly clean and beautifully presented.
 The house was just a short walk from all the shops and attractions in the town, ideal for our theatre visit.
 The courtyard garden was a colourful haven, perfect for a relaxing glass of red in the evening!
 I think Val and Simon have provided just about everything one could possibly need in a holiday home from home.